o-ran-sc/nonrtric-plt-ranpm/docs/overview.rst

 PM Subscriber design time dependencies
 **************************************

-An rApp uses the ICS API, which is avaiable in `Non-RT RIC - Information Coordinator Service (Documentation site) <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric-plt-informationcoordinatorservice/en/latest/>`_.
+An rApp uses the ICS API to create and manage the subscription of PM Measurements.
+The API documentation is avaiable in `Non-RT RIC - Information Coordinator Service (Documentation site) <https://docs.o-ran-sc.org/projects/o-ran-sc-nonrtric-plt-informationcoordinatorservice/en/latest/>`_.

 The schema for the PM Mesaurement information jobs is defined in :doc:`Non-RT RIC - RAN PM - PM Producer (Documentation site) <pmproducer:index>`.
 This schema defines parameters used in the subscription (info job) and defines which measurements to subscribe for and on which kafka topic the information shall be delivered to.

-An application retrieving logged PM data from the Influx database needs to know how the data is stored.
+An application retrieving logged PM data from the Influx database needs to consider how the data is stored (the schema).
 That is defined in :doc:`Non-RT RIC - RAN PM - Influx Logger (Documentation site) <influxlogger:index>`.

 .. image:: ./DesignTimeDependencies.png